JojiJoseph/3dgs-gradient-backprojection/README.md

 **Segmentation**

-Once backprojection is completed, run the following to see the segmenation results.
+Once backprojection is completed, run the following to see the segmentation results.

 ```bash
 python segment.py --help